This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 One type of data most companies have to deal with comes in the form of static files.
 Some of these are files created

 by your company’s developers, such as the JavaScript, CSS, and images you use on a website.
-Some of these are files
+Others are files

 Slower database